Scholarships are a form of financial assistance you will not have to pay back.

 The Office of Scholarships is where you’ll go to learn more about scholarships that are available to you as an IU student.

-If you are coming to IU Bloomington with an external scholarship—such as a scholarship from a civic or service organization, a private foundation, the military, or a church—you will need to report these awards to Student Central on Union.
+If you are coming to IU Bloomington with an external scholarship—such as a scholarship from a civic or service organization, a private foundation, the military, or a church.

 Office of the Bursar